MyCometG3/recdv2/APPENDIX-Scripting.md

     end tell

     tell application "recdv2"
-      duration in seconds of currentRecording'
+      duration in seconds of currentRecording
-      start date of currentRecording'
+      start date of currentRecording
-      end date of currentRecording'
+      end date of currentRecording
-      file of currentRecording'
+      file of currentRecording
     end tell

 Copyright © 2016-2017年 MyCometG3.
 All rights reserved.